Paul Marshall (footballer)

-As a player he was a midfielder and he began his career with Manchester City, after several years in the youth ranks he turned professional with the club in 2008.
-He enjoyed loan spells with Blackpool, Port Vale, and Aberdeen; before transferring to Walsall for the 2010–11 season.
-After leaving Walsall he signed with Rochdale and then non-league Droylsden.
-He re-joined Port Vale on non-contract terms in February 2012, before signing with FC Halifax Town five months later.
-He signed with Stockport County in February 2013, before returning to Halifax Town later in the year.
-He signed with Bradford Park Avenue in May 2015, and then Alfreton Town in October 2016 and Curzon Ashton in May 2017.
-He joined Buxton in July 2019 and then moved on to Mossley later in the year.
-He joined Radcliffe in July 2021 and moved on to Workington two months later.
+As a player, he was a midfielder, and he began his career with Manchester City; after several years in the youth ranks, he turned professional with the club in 2008.
+He had loan spells with Blackpool, Port Vale, and Aberdeen; before transferring to Walsall for the 2010–11 season.
+After leaving Walsall, he signed with Rochdale and then non-League Droylsden.
+He re-joined Port Vale on non-contract terms in February 2012 before signing with FC Halifax Town five months later.
+He signed with Stockport County in 2013 before returning to Halifax Town.
+He later had spells with Bradford Park Avenue, Alfreton Town and Curzon Ashton.
+He joined Buxton in July 2019 and moved to Mossley later in the year.
+He joined Radcliffe in July 2021 and moved to Workington two months later.

-He began his management career with Cheadle Town in May 2022.
+He began his management career with Cheadle Town in May 2022, winning the North West Counties League Division One South play-offs in 2023.
+He took charge at West Didsbury & Chorlton in May 2024.